altergc/DemoTran/README.md

  Files for chapter on the Demographic Transition in forthcoming volume Handbook of Historical Demography.

  Folders:
- Data -- data files
+ - Data -- data files
- Ouput -- outputs of analysis programs
+ - Output -- outputs of analysis programs
- Rcode -- programs in R
+ - Rcode -- programs in R